 Operating System (OS)

-Now you can’t use your PC if it doesn’t have an operating system now, can you?
+Now you can’t use your PC if it doesn’t have an operating system, can you?
 If you have the dough for it, getting Windows 10 is the way to go.
 Though it may not be a perfect OS, earlier Windows OS is losing support.
-That and Windows 10 is highly customizable.
+Windows 10 is also highly customizable.

 If you can’t find or afford Windows 10, you might want to use a Linux Distribution.
 Ubuntu or Mint is best in this regard, but it’s typically recommended to go for a Windows 10 OS.